pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/11_Custom_Views.md

 ![Custom Views](../../../img/classes-custom-views1.png)

-For an sample configuration file have a look at the [sample configuration file](https://github.com/pimcore/pimcore/blob/master/website_demo/config/customviews.example.php) that ships with pimcore and its comments.
+For an sample configuration file have a look at the [sample configuration file](https://github.com/pimcore/pimcore/blob/master/website_demo/config/customviews.example.php) that ships with Pimcore and its comments.

 ## Advanced Features / Configurations